 Create a test page for Ad Exchange tags

-If your Ad Exchange tag isn't rendering correctly on your website or showing blank ads, you can create a test page to help identify the problem.
-The test page can show you whether the creative renders properly when it's independent of the other code on your website.
-The page can also help identify whether there is an issue with the domain you are trying to serve ads on, e.g., Ad Exchange is not serving on clientpageA.com, but the same tag is serving on clientpageB.com.
+If your Ad Exchange tag isn't rendering correctly on your website or showing blank ads, you can create a test page to identify the problem.
+With a test page, you can verify that the creative renders properly independent of other code or whether there's an issue with the domain (if a tag is serving on clientpageA.com, but not clientpageB.com).

 The steps described may vary depending on your particular environment.
-If you have questions about how to complete this process at your organization, please reach out to your web developer or IT team.
+If you have questions about how to complete this process, contact your web development or technical team.

 - Add the